How Much Does Door Installation Cost?

 If you’re interested in door replacement for your home, this guide will cover what factors go into door installation costs, additional price considerations, different types of doors, signs you may need a new door, and what questions to ask about door installation costs.
 To find a reputable installation professional in your area, search online for “door replacement near me.”

 Many factors impact door installation costs.
 Prices can differ from the national average due to door type, size, material, door replacement and framing needs, labor prices, supplies, hardware, and location.

 Interior vs. Exterior

 The price for an interior door can range from $375 to $1,125 or more if the frame needs to be replaced.
-An exterior door can cost between $525 and $1,700—and some installations can skyrocket to $10,000.
+An exterior door can cost between $525 and $1,700—and some installations can cost $6,500 or more.
 Exterior doors need to look good while being weather resistant and sturdy, and installing exterior doors will cost more than the price to install an interior door.
 Exterior doors also need particular framing details, such as load-bearing headers and flashing to prevent water leakage.
 These extra items will increase the overall cost of installation.

 Door Size, Type, and Material